 He has appeared in three major Public Inquiries- Stephen Lawrence, Marchioness Disaster and Victoria Climbie and has vast experience in regulatory/disciplinary work.

 He has defended in a large number of murder/manslaughter cases; from a single defendant to multi-handed cases involving gang and youth violence.
 His skills at cross-examination of expert witnesses has proved invaluable; particularly when examining causation of injuries, DNA or challenging the prosecution’s interpretation of CCCT material.

 He regularly presents to solicitors and the Bar on topical developments in the criminal law.

 He is approved by the BSB to undertake Direct Access work.

-He was the first Chair and now continuing trustee of the Kalisher Scholarship and is a voluntary speaker for “Inspiring the Future” (Education and Employers Task force)
+Peter is a Founding Member of the Senior Council to the Kalisher Trust and is a voluntary speaker for “Inspiring the Future” (Education and Employers Task force).